Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Approach

-By combining 3D and 2D skeletal and appearance features and their corresponding temporal derivatives, we obtain a human-centric representation that is anatomically grounded and captures the natural evolution of human motion in real videos.
+By combining 3D and 2D skeletal and appearance features and their corresponding temporal derivatives, we obtain a human-centric representation that is anatomically grounded and captures the natural evolution of human motion.
+Yet, we acknowledge that HMR and pose features may be unreliable under occlusion.